duhadler/XlCalcNet/README.md

 ### Quick start with LibreOffice Calc (Windows)
 To use the mpFormulaC functions from within LibreOffice Calc, you need to install the mpFormulaC add-in for LibreOffice (see the manual for details).

-### Additional Information
-The site ["Numerical Explorations"](https://duhadler.wordpress.com/) contains background information related to Python and Verified Computing in general, and mpFormulaC in particular.

-### License
-The mpFormulaC Library and Toolbox is free software.
-It is licensed under the GNU General Public License, Version 3 ([GPLv3](https://www.gnu.org/licenses/gpl.html)).